Presenting using iThoughts

 - The idea is that you configure the map as you want it presented (expanding/collapsing the branches etc) then select those topics you want to focus on - then save that snapshot as a slide.

-- The order of the slides can be changed in the slide picker window - just drag/drop.
+- The order of the slides can be changed in the slide picker window.

 - Presentations are stored inside the map itself - meaning you can only have one presentation per map.

-- PDF slide notes can be created automatically - just tap on the Share toolbar button at the bottom of the slide picker window.
-NB: This is quite a good way of splitting a map up into multiple pages within a PDF - regardless of whether you intend to present it!
+- PDF/PowerPoint slide notes can be created automatically - just tap on the Share toolbar button at the bottom of the slide picker window.
+NB: PDF is Mac only and PPTX is Windows only.

 Tips and Tricks